sueszli/fast-snek/README.md

 you have to be very intentional with the way you mix c and python:

-1. try to move as much of the computation as possible into the extension, to reduce overhead.
+1. try to move as much of the computation as possible into the extension.
-2. if you’re dealing with large numbers of objects and shared memory, use c-extension modules with `mmap()` to reduce serialization overhead. otherwise call the foreign-function-interface with as little data as possible.
+2. if you’re dealing with a lot of shared memory, use c-extension modules with `mmap()` to reduce serialization overhead. otherwise call the foreign-function-interface with as little data as possible.

 <br><br>